sightsdev/sights/docs/config_schema.md

 ## `sensors`

-Each sensor will have _at least_ an `enabled` option, to enable the sensor, and a `frequency` option which defines (in seconds) how often the sensor is polled.
+Array of sensors.
+Each sensor can have a number of different configuration options but for every sensor, the required fields are:

+- `type`: the type of sensor (i.e. the model name)
+- `enabled`: whether or not the sensor is enabled
+- `name`: fancy display name
+- `frequency`: how often the sensor is polled (in seconds)

-Some sensors will have an additional `address` option to set the I²C address.
+Some sensors will have an additional options such as an `address` option to set the I²C address.

 ## `debug`